-11. U. T. Austin: Acceptance of Gifts from Mr. and Mrs. Jon Brumley, Fort Worth, Texas, Staff Members of the Texas Education Agency, Austin, Texas, and Various Donors and Establishment of the W. N. Kirby Endowed Scholarship for Future Teachers in the College or Education.-Upon recommendation of the Asset Management Committee, the Board accepted a \$5,000 gift from Mr. and Mrs. Jon Brumley, Fort Worth, Texas, and gifts totalling \$5,772.66 from staff members of the Texas Education Agency, Austin, Texas, and various donors for a total of \$10,772.66 and established the W. N. Kirby Endowed Scholarship for Future Teachers in the College of Education at The University of Texas at Austin.
+11. U. T. Austin: Recommendation to Accept Gifts to Establish the W. N. Kirby Endowed Scholarship for Future Teachers in the College of Education.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Cunningham that a \$5,000 gift from Mr. and Mrs. Jon Brumley, Fort Worth, Texas, and gifts totalling \$5,772.66 from staff members of the Texas Education Agency, Austin, Texas, and various donors, for a total of \$10,772.66 be accepted to establish the W. N. Kirby Endowed Scholarship for Future Teachers in the College of Education at U. T. Austin.